-The school works on developing its own Saudi Identity subjects’ curriculum.
-Which include Islamic education, Arabic language and social studies (history-geography-national education).
+The school has its own Saudi Identity subjects’ curriculum, which includes Islamic education, Arabic language and social studies (history-geography-national education).

 Misk School is a school with a strong Arabic and English curriculum that has been well supported for students of all age levels and expanded with extra learning activities to develop language skills effectively in both Arabic and English and ensure that all students can speak, learn, think and work with both languages.

 The Misk Curriculum is designed around the belief that our children need to become multiliterate.
 We believe that the complexity of the future requires fluency in multiple areas of literacy, including mathematical, scientific, digital, historical, cultural, linguistic, ecological, wellness, and aesthetic literacies.
 This belief underlies and guides our holistic and integrative approach to learning.